Franco-Swedish War: Treaty of Tilsit

 The Franco-Russian Treaty of Tilsit left Britain and Sweden without other allies in the war against France.
 On 21 February 1808, Russia joined the war against Sweden by invading Finland and on 14 March the same year, Denmark-Norway also declared war on Sweden.
 Danish, French and Spanish troops began preparations for an invasion of Skåne in Sweden, but the plan was soon aborted, and the war was instead directed to the Norwegian-Swedish border.
 Sir John Moore's expedition, sent by the British government to protect Sweden from possible French-Danish attack, arrived on 3 May 1808 and stayed until July, when it was redirected to Portugal.

 Napoleon's plans to invade Sweden were never executed because of the British activity on the Baltic Sea, the weakness of the Danish military and the hesitations of French Marshal Bernadotte, whose actions made him popular enough to be elected as a Swedish Crown Prince after the coup d'etat in March 1809.
 On 30 August 1809, the new Swedish government was to conclude the Treaty of Fredrikshamn with Russia, which legitimised the Russian annexation of Finland and Åland.
 A peace treaty between Sweden and Denmark-Norway was signed with no territorial adjustments on 10 December 1809.

 Aftermath

 On 6 January 1810, Sweden signed a Russian-mediated Treaty of Paris with France, regaining Pomerania at a cost of joining the Continental System.
 On 17 November 1810, Sweden was forced to declare war on Britain, and all British goods in Swedish Pomerania were seized.
-The government-supported smuggling continued, however, over the North Sea, and the British fleet was informed that it would be a phantom war.
+The government-supported smuggling continued, however, over the North Sea, and the Royal Navy was informed that it would be a phantom war.
 The war lasted until 1812, but no military action was taken.